 “Let us be terrible to prevent the people from being terrible!”

 Slavoj Zizek has entered into the left-intellectual void created by the post 1989 world.While “1989” was in fact far more of a trickster than the neocons and their remoras were able to comprehend, and while many leftists and “leftists” were driven off a historical cliff when the wall came down, the stubborn facts remained.
-Years later, to the suprise of no one who was paying attention, Russia didn’t vanish, the Russians didn’t get colective amnesia, capitalism proved itself again to be both decadent and depraved and after 2008, gave an opening to the soft socialism, or liberalism with an attitude, of Bernie Sanders and certain other similar types as well as generating several forms of mass anxiety.
+Years later, to the surprise of no one who was paying attention, Russia didn’t vanish, the Russians didn’t get colective amnesia, capitalism proved itself again to be both decadent and depraved and after 2008, gave an opening to the soft socialism, or liberalism with an attitude of Bernie Sanders, and certain other similar types, as well as generating several forms of mass anxiety.

 Zizek is like someone’s weird but seemingly cool uncle who never stopped selling weed, never switched from vinyl to CDs, and has a collection of vintage posters from May of ’68.
 None of which is to say he’s stupid, or even wrong about everything, even if he’s toxically, catastrophically wrong about specific things, and remains a great example of Lennon and McCartney being brilliant generally and specifically because they said things like: Don’t you think the joker laughs at you.